Chalk It Up to Sacramento

 Needs

-Another way to give to Chalk It Up is the gift of time.
-The annual Chalk It Up Festival requires an average of 200 dedicated volunteers to keep it 100% free for the community.
+The gift of time is another way to give to Chalk It Up.
+The Festival requires an average of 200 dedicated volunteers to keep it 100% free for the community.
 We also need several volunteers throughout the year for our other programs, such as the High School Self Portrait Show.

 Equity Statement